Become a Teacher

 In addition to the coursework you complete in the program, you may also need to take required courses that pertain to the licensure or content area you are pursuing.
-Sometimes known as prerequisites, you may take these courses prior to, or while you are enrolled in, the Saint Mary’s program.
+These subject courses are not prerequisites to entry.
+You may take these subject courses while you are enrolled in the Saint Mary’s program.
 Content requirements will be determined through a process of transcript analysis completed after you have submitted all application materials.
 Our staff will provide you with one-on-one advising and detail an efficient and accurate path to licensure.

 Student Teaching and Field Experience